alexnjh/epsilon/general_purpose_scheduler/README.md

 <a name="desc"/></a>
 ### :grey_exclamation: Description

-The Retry service's goal is to reschedule pods that failed
+The Scheduler service's goal is to schedule newly created pods.

 <br>